javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 ## Summary

-There are two main differences of `var`:
+There are two main differences of `var` compared to `let/const`:

-1. Variables have no block scope, they are visible minimum at the function level.
+1. `var` variables have no block scope, they are visible minimum at the function level.
-2. Variable declarations are processed at function start.
+2. `var` declarations are processed at function start (script start for globals).

 There's one more minor difference related to the global object, we'll cover that in the next chapter.

-These differences are actually a bad thing most of the time.
+These differences make `var` worse than `let` most of the time.
 Block-level variables is such a great thing.
 That's why `let` was introduced in the standard long ago, and is now a major way (along with `const`) to declare a variable.